kene19/Virtual-Keyboard/README.md

 # Virtual Keyboard

 ## Description
 The Virtual Keyboard project is a web-based application that simulates a keyboard within a browser.
-Users can interact with the virtual keyboard to input text directly on the screen, making it useful for devices without physical keyboards or for accessibility purposes.
+Users can interact with the virtual keyboard to input text directly on the screen, making it useful for devices without physical keyboards or for accessibility purposes.</br>
-<a href=""></a>
+<a href="https://kene19.github.io/Virtual-Keyboard/">open this link</a>
 ## Features
 - Fully functional virtual keyboard interface.
 - Interactive key presses that display input on the screen.